tobeycarman/pestdemo/README.md

 ### Helper Scripts
 1. `json2simpletxt.r` - an R script (that we wrote) that helps translate our model outputs (the `.json` files generated when the model is run in calibration mode) into an easier format for creating the pest template file.
 This script could be written in with Python or bash, or any number of other languages.
-2. `<case-name>_create_ins.r` - Tells pest how to interpret an output file and how to extract values associated with output variables.
+2. `create-instruction-file.r` - Tells pest how to interpret an output file and how to extract values associated with output variables.
 3. `generate-pest-case.py` (NOT IMPLEMENTED YET) - This utility could generate a folder with a bunch of appropriately named files for a particular pest case.

 ### Generated files
-1. `<case-name>-simple-output.csv` - The simplified model outputs containing just the values to be compared against observed values; this file is generated by the `json2simpletxt.r` script after the model runs.
+1. `<case-name>-simpletxt.csv` - The simplified model outputs containing just the values to be compared against observed values; this file is generated by the `json2simpletxt.r` script after the model runs.
 2. `<case-name>.rec` - The "run record file".
 3. `<case-name>.jac` - The Jacobian matrix for a possible restart.
 4. `<case-name>.jst` - The same file from the previous optimisation iteration.